BlackAnon22/BlackAnon22.github.io/posts/tryhackme/cherry_blossom.md

 Well, what did I do next??

-I got an idea from my sensei😎 to use compile using makefile, doing my research on this led me to a compiler known as ```cc```, well this is the first time I'll also be hearing about this compiler.
+I got an idea from my sensei😎 to compile using makefile, doing my research on this led me to a compiler known as ```cc```, well this is the first time I'll also be hearing about this compiler.

 command:```cc -Os -g3 -std=c11 -Wall -Wextra -Wpedantic -static -o abeg_gimme_shell exploit.c```